EMDR Therapy for Anxiety, ADHD & Autism

 EMDR can help with both desensitizing to anxious triggers (going grocery shopping, driving, talking to co-workers, giving a presentation, etc.), or reprocessing things like panic attacks, or memories associated with anxiety or triggers for anxiety.
 For example: Maybe you have anxiety when you go to the doctor because you’ve had some scary medical procedures or you’ve had a family with lots of health issues, or you tend to pass out when you get bloodwork done.
 EMDR can help!

-Who can do EMDR for anxiety?
+Who can do EMDR?

 EMDR is safe for most people of any age.
 Sarah Linder, LCSW-R is an EMDRIA Certified EMDR Therapist and is an EMDR Specialist for Children.
 We can figure out if EMDR is right for you or your child, together!